 This programme provides students with the opportunity to examine literary texts within the context of the history and business of publishing.
 While the course is not specifically vocational, it offers a perspective on the industrial and commercial dimensions to the production of literature and provides insight into subjects such as book history and book production, copyediting, publishing law, marketing, electronic publishing and digital studies.

-Selection is based on the candidate's academic record, motivation for study and statement of intent.
+Selection is based on the candidate's academic record, references, motivation for study and statement of intent.

 NQAI Level 8 degree with an overall degree result of H2.2 and with a H2.1 in one subject is required (GPA 3.0 or equivalent overall).

 Please note the IELTS score of 6.5 or equivalent if applicable.

 Two satisfactory hardcopy academic references are required for this programme at application stage (or relevant professional recommendations in the case of applicants who are a long time out of the education system).

 Closing date: Please refer to the offer rounds/closing date webpage.